 What is Pre-Baiting?

 The idea behind it is to gain the fish’s confidence by giving them a consistent supply of food in a particular area of the lake or river.
 They will then learn it is safe over time since there is no end tackle nearby to spook them.

 Bait is put in the lake to trick them into thinking the food is rig free.
 When you are ready to fish, you lower a rig onto the spot where you have been introducing the bait, by using the same bait as a hook bait, the fish will confidently feed on the bait thinking it is safe, and will then suck up your rig.

 Pre-baiting becomes more effective the more you do it, but if you can start introducing bait a few weeks in advance of your fishing session, the better the response will be from the fish.

 Avantage in Carp Fishing

-When you ask any angler what the biggest tip they could give you to improve your fishing catch rate, pre-baiting will likely not being their first answer.
+When you ask any angler what the biggest tip they could give you is to improve your fishing catch rate, pre-baiting will likely not be their first answer.

 You are more likely to hear them say sharp hooks or a certain type of rig.
 But these tips rely on the fish taking your bait, and the thing is, if the fish aren’t confident around your rig, they won’t pick the rig up at all.